carlosealford/carlosealford/README.md

 ![banner image with webshuriken logo and flying shurikens](webshuriken-banner-2024-2.png)

-This repo started with my curiousity about the GitHub Skills interactive courses, which I loved! :computer:
+This repo was born when I ran into the GitHub Skills interactive courses.
+It grabbed my curiosity and off I went.
-I will continue to learn, grow and keep pushing my limits.
+I will make sure to keep the momentum and carry on learning, growing, and pushing my limits.

 ## Socials :handshake: